Tail Option Pricing Under Power Laws: Introduction

 \section{Introduction}

-We start by restating the conventional definition of the power law class, by the property of the survival function.
+We\footnote{The introduction of power laws in option pricing took place in 1994 with the works of Bouchad and Sornette \cite{bouchaud1994black}; the main authors of this paper started implementing in their option trading the current heuristic methods in 2004 upon a meeting with Benoit Mandelbrot.
+Recent work along these lines was done by Hamidieh \cite{hamidieh2017estimating} for the opposite problem: estimating tail exponent from option prices.} start by restating the conventional definition of the power law class, by the property of the survival function.
 Let $X$ be a random variable belonging to the class of distributions with a "power law" (right) tail, that is:

 where $L:\left[ x_{\min },+\infty \right) \rightarrow \left( 0,+\infty \right) $ is a slowly varying function , defined as $\lim_{x\rightarrow +\infty }\frac{L(kx)}{L(x)}=1$ for any $k>0$, \cite{bingham1989regular}.